MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab02_Migrate_data_to_a_new_company.md

 ---
 lab:
-    title: 'Lab: Create and export a configuration package'
+    title: 'Lab: Migrate master data to a new company'
     module: 'Module 2: Application Setup'
 ---